kushagra1212/Chat-app-Client-Side-/README.md

-Client Side code for the react chat app
+Client Side code for the react chat app also used Socket.io, React router